sdraken/vulkan-tutorial/notes.md

 - A **offset** parameter describing the number of bytes of this attribute relative to the start of the per-vertex data.

 The graphics pipeline needs to be setup to accept vertex data in this format by referencing the **VkVertexInputBindingDescription** and **VkVertexInputAttributeDescription** structures during its creation.
 This is done through the **vertexInputInfo** struct.

+## 3.2 Vertex buffer creation
+If we tried running our program after 3.1 we'd get an error because there is no vertex buffer bound to our binding.
+We need to create a vertex buffer and move the vertex data to it so the GPU is able to access it.

+Buffers in vulkan are regions of memory used for storing arbitrary data that can be read by the graphics card, the vertex buffer is simply a buffer storing vertex data. **VkBuffer** is the Vulkan object used for buffers, creation and cleanup is similar to most Vulkan objects.
+For creation we fill out a **VkBufferCreateInfo**, and we have to make sure to deallocate the resources during cleanup.

+Unlike most other Vulkan objects the **VkBuffer** doesn't automatically allocate memory to itself.
+We'll need to use a **VkDeviceMemory** object as a handle to the memory and use **vkAllocateMemory** to allocate device memory.
+After successfully allocating memory, we need to associate it with the buffer using **vkBindBufferMemory**. (don't forget this allocated device memory needs to be freed separately from the **VkBuffer**).
+Lastly we copy the vertex data to the buffer and modify the rendering operations to use the vertex buffer.